Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Summary of Simulated Surveys}

-Redshift distributions of SNe~Ia and their associated distance uncertainties are shown in Figure~\ref{allhistres}.
-For the Imaging:Highz and Imaging:Allz scenarios the number of SN~Ia detected per 0.1 redshift bin increases significantly over the SDT* results.
-However, in the case of each Lowz survey the number of SNe~Ia detected at $z \geq 1.2$ drops dramatically due to the loss of the deep tier component.
-This deep tier has the longest exposure time and thus the ability to acquire SNe~Ia with SNR values large enough to pass photometric cuts.
-The redder filters of this deep tier are also required for the detection of SNe at higher $z$.
+Redshift distributions of SNe~Ia and their associated {\red fractional distance uncertainties (Eq.~\ref{eq:fdu})} are shown in Figure~\ref{allhistres}.
+For the Imaging:Highz and Imaging:Allz strategies, the number of SN~Ia detected per 0.1 redshift bin is significantly greater compared to the SDT* results.
+However, for each low-$z$ strategy the number of SNe~Ia at $z \geq 1.3$ drops dramatically owing to the loss of the long-exposure deep-tier component with redder bands.

-The SDT Imaging and Imaging:Lowz strategies clearly indicate how ineffective the shallow tier of the SDT SN survey design is.
-The dearth of SNe~Ia at $z < 0.6$ is driven by a combination of the shallow exposure time resulting in objects with a low SNR, and poor filter selection which provides minimal rest-frame coverage.
+The SDT Imaging and Imaging:Lowz strategies indicate how ineffective the shallow tier is.
+The dearth of SNe~Ia at $z < 0.5$ is driven by a combination of the shallow exposure time resulting in objects with a low SNR, and poor filter selection which provides minimal rest-frame coverage. {\blue The slew-and-settle time has a drastic impact on the shallow imaging tier, explaining the much lower utility we find for this tier relative to the SDT report.}

-In many of the imaging-only scenarios the redshift range of the simulations are extended to $z > 2$, but note that our SN~Ia rates are less certain for $z > 2$.
-The increased number of SNe~Ia for particular redshift ranges leads to an increase in the statistical precision per redshift bin, as much as $\sim$2.5$\times$ better than the SDT* data for the Imaging:Highz* strategy.
+In many of the imaging-only scenarios the redshift range extends beyond $z > 2$, but note that the SN~Ia rate has a larger uncertainty for $z > 2$.
+The increased number of SNe~Ia for particular redshift ranges leads to an increase in the statistical precision per redshift bin, as much as a factor of $\sim 2.4$ better than SDT* for the Imaging:Highz* strategy.